How to Choose the Best Upholstery Fabric?

 - Linen is a fairly strong kind of fabric that’s made from the fibers of a flax plant.
 When it gets wet, linen tends to dry much faster than cotton, which is why you can often see shopping bags or beach bags made from this type of material.
 As an upholstery fabric, it is best for furniture in the bedroom areas, due to the fact that it soils and wrinkles easily and it doesn’t stand much heavy wear.
 A soiled linen must be professionally cleaned with special tools.
 But since it also resists fading and piling, it is actually a good choice for living rooms and such.

 - Leather is a fabric which represents class, style and luxury.
 Maintenance of leather furniture is somewhat easy because it requires gentle vacuuming or wiping with certain leather care products and basically nothing else.
-It is durable and tough, so it can be used for upholstering furniture that’s used a lot.
+It is one of the most durable and tough, so it can be used for upholstering sofa furniture that’s used a lot.
 Just try not to scratch it with a sharp edge, the mark will not be easily removable.

 - Cotton is a thankful material when it comes to upholstering.
 It is durable, depending on the weave type, and good at resisting fading or pilling.
 Its weaknesses are soiling, wrinkling and of course, fire.
 When it receives surface treatments or when it’s blended with other materials, cotton usually loses these bad characteristics.